 So, you will save some money on meals in an RV, but if RV travel is to be a bargain, the big savings have to come from skipping expensive hotel rooms.
 Studies are all over the board on this important figure.
 Quality studies factor in a variety of other costs you might not think about right away, such as interest charges on the purchase of an RV or RV insurance.

-Contrary to uninformed and somewhat popular belief, parking an RV for the night is usually not free.
+Contrary to popular belief, parking an RV for the night is usually not free.
 People outside the RV world wrongly assume you can park anywhere you want for the night and pay nothing.
 That might happen occasionally (usually by prior arrangement) but most nights, there are camping fees to pay.

 The RV Lifestyle